V4Fire/Client/src/super/i-data/README.md

   {{ db.someValue }}
 ```

-Every child instance of iData can have no more than one data provider, i.e., you should decompose your data logic between different components,
+Every child instance of `iData` can have no more than one data provider, i.e., you should decompose your data logic between different components
-but not to combine all in one component.
+but not combine all in one component.
 This approach produces a more strict code structure that is easy to support and debug.
-Also, all pending requests with the same hash are joined, and the final result will bee shared between consumers.
+Also, all pending requests with the same hash are joined, and the final result will be shared between consumers.
 Don't be afraid about the performance decreasing.

 ```